dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 ```

 The key elements of this snippet are:
+- We created a [workflow function](../tutorials/workflow-tutorial.md) (`SendGreetingNoteWorkflow`) using the [`@Workflow`](../api-reference/decorators.md#workflow) decorator.
-- We composed the transaction and communicator in a workflow (`SendGreetingNoteWorkflow`)
+- We composed the transaction and communicator in the workflow.
-- We introduced a sleep allowing you to stop the program before the workflow can complete
+- We introduced a sleep allowing you to stop the program midway through the workflow.

 When executing a workflow, DBOS persists the output of each step in your database.
 That way, if a workflow is interrupted for any reason, DBOS can then restart it from exactly where it left off.